keenerz/keenerz/README.md

 - 🤔 Currently working on MechGroupBuyTracker and CarMaintainer!

+- ❤️ Love tinkering with technology, building custom computers and desktops

 - 🥅 Current Goals: Expand my knowledge and keep on coding.

 - 👨 Pronouns: He/Him